Lutschlon/Lutschlons_EverythingCanDieAlternative/README.md

-# EverythingCanDieAlternative 1.1.34
+# EverythingCanDieAlternative 1.1.4

 This mod aims to make every enemy in the game killable with configurable hp.
 It aims to work with any modded weapon and any modded enemy.
 - You can of course also leave enemies immortal in the config to hit the right balance.
 - This mod despawns dead enemies by itself (configurable)
-- This mod is compatible with see [table](#Mod-Compatibilities) below
+- This mod is compatible with see [Mod Compatibilities Table](#Mod-Compatibilities) below

 > <details><summary> Differences from Original Mod</summary>- No separate shotgun/melee weapon settings<br>- No Explosion Effects: Enemies simply despawn or play their death animation if allowed to by the despawn config<br>- An alternative version of the EverythingCanDie mod from TheFluff as it did not work for me with a few modded enemies.</details>